RedisLabs/redislabs-docs/content/rs/security/access-control/rbac/configure-acl.md

 ---
-Title: Configure ACLs
+Title: Configure ACLs to define database permissions
 linkTitle: Configure ACLs
 description: Configure access control lists (ACLs).
 weight: 20
 alwaysopen: false
 categories: ["RS"]
-aliases:
+aliases: ["/rs/security/access-control/configure-acl/"]
 ---

+Redis ACLs allow you to define named permissions for specific Redis commands, keys, and pub/sub channels.
+You can use defined Redis ACLs for multiple databases and roles.

+## Predefined Redis ACLs

+The predefined Redis ACLs are:

+- **Full Access** - All commands are allowed on all keys.

+- **Not Dangerous** - All commands are allowed except those that are administrative, could affect availability, or could affect performance.

+- **Read Only** - Only read-only commands are allowed on keys.

 ## Redis ACL command syntax

 Redis ACLs are defined by a [Redis syntax](https://redis.io/docs/manual/security/acl/#acl-rules) where you specify the commands or command categories that are allowed for specific keys.

-{{<note>}}
-Redis Enterprise modules do not have a command category.
-{{</note>}}

 Redis Enterprise lets you:

 - Include commands and categories with the "+" prefix for commands or "+@" prefix for command categories.

 - Exclude commands and categories with the "-" prefix for commands or "-@" prefix for command categories.

 - Include keys or key patterns with the "~" prefix.

 - Allow access to [pub/sub channels](https://redis.io/docs/manual/pubsub/) with the "&" prefix (only supported for databases with Redis version 6.2 and later).

-To define database access control, you can:

-- Use the predefined user roles and add Redis ACLs for specific databases.
-- Create new user roles and select the management roles and Redis ACLs that apply to the user roles for specific databases.
-- Assign roles and Redis ACLs to a database in the access control list section of the database configuration.

-The predefined Redis ACLs are:

-- **Full Access** - All commands are allowed on all keys.
-- **Not Dangerous** - All commands are allowed except those that are administrative, could affect availability, or could affect performance.
-- **Read Only** - Only read-only commands are allowed on keys.
+{{<note>}}
+Module commands have several ACL limitations:

+- [Redis modules]({{<relref "/modules">}}) do not have command categories.

+- Other [command category](https://redis.io/docs/management/security/acl/#command-categories) ACLs, such as `+@read` and `+@write`, do not include Redis module commands. `+@all` is the only exception because it allows all Redis commands.

+- You have to include individual module commands in a Redis ACL rule to allow them.

+    For example, the following Redis ACL rule allows read-only commands and the RediSearch commands `FT.INFO` and `FT.SEARCH`:

+    ```sh
+    +@read +FT.INFO +FT.SEARCH
+    ```
+{{</note>}}

 ## Configure Redis ACLs